17 English Words That Have Totally Different Meanings in Other Languages

 Siblings with little bros across the globe can probably relate to the Russian word for brother: brat (or брат), which derives from Latin words for brothers and pals.
 In English, brat and its meaning have slang origins related to child beggars wearing torn cloaks.
 Poor little brats!
 Here are common words that you’ll only find in English.

 European languages love the word fart, but not in the same exact way as English speakers.
 In Norwegian, Danish, and Swedish, fart is the word for speed or moving objects.
 If you see I Fart in Denmark, it means the elevator is in use.
 Fartplan means schedule, and road signs say Fart-kontrol.
 The variation fahrt means a journey or drive in Germany.
 Have a safe journey!
 Or Gute Fahrt!
-Check out these 12 quirky words that don’t have an English translation (but totally should).

 In Scandinavia, the word gift has two meanings.
 The first one means getting married, which makes sense because it derives from Old English words for wedding gifts or dowries.
 The second meaning is a little less celebratory.
 Gift is the word for poison in German, as well as Danish, Norwegian, and Swedish.
 It probably derives from an archaic verb form meaning to give—because what is poison for if not to give to someone?
 What a gift!
 Don’t miss 14 of the hardest words to pronounce in the English language.